PradyumnaCh/MNIST/README.md

 1. Preserving the spatial information, as there is no flattening involved and
 2. Reducing the parameters, by weight sharing.

+### The Project
+I used a very simple model, having just two Convolutional blocks.
+Such a simple model delivers accuracies above 99%.
+This testifies the effectiveness of Convolutional Models.

 __Visit my GitHub [here](https://github.com/PradyumnaCh/).__